 Reckless Driving after a DUI Arrest

-In many cases, a person will enter a plea to Reckless Driving after a drunk driving or DUI charge when the charge is reduced.
-It is important for the person to know in advance of the plea that driver improvement school is required because the court often makes no mention of this requirement in the sentence.
+In many cases, a person will plea to Reckless Driving after a drunk driving or DUI charge is reduced.
+The person entering the plea to reckless driving should know, before the plea, that driver improvement school is required.

 Since the requirement is not court-ordered, the court rarely mentions this fact when imposing the sentence.

 If you want to talk with an attorney about your case, please call our office at (813) 250-0500.